-If you always have more recycling than will fit in the cart, please order a second or larger split-cart from Recology at (650) 967-3034.
+If you always have more recycling than will fit in the cart, please order a second or larger split-cart from Recology at 650-967-3034.

 Can I rinse out my carts during a water shortage?

-Yes, using water for health and sanitary reasons is allowed to clean your garbage, recycling or yard cart.
+Yes, using water for health and sanitary reasons is allowed to clean your trash, recycling or yard cart.
 The best practice is to lightly rinse the cart on the private sidewalk leading up to your front door and next to your landscaping.
 That will make it easier to sweep up any bits of paper or other residue after the sidewalk dries; and water will run off into your landscaping (instead of into the gutter or street which flows into storm drains and the San Francisco Bay).
 For other water regulations information, please visit this link.
-Contact Recology at (650) 967-3034 to ask if cart cleaning services might also be available (fee may apply).
+Contact Recology at 650-967-3034 to ask if cart cleaning services might also be available (fee may apply).

-Because recycling and yard waste collection occurs every other week for homes, the City offers lawn signs designed to remind your neighbors about recycling day or to answer recycling questions.
-If you are interested in being a Recycling Leader for your block, please call the City's Solid Waste & Recycling Program at (650) 903-6311 to order a sign.
+For residents with curbside service (individual carts), collection of the split-recycling cart is every other week.
+Recycling leaders can get a lawn sign from the City designed to remind your neighbors about the recycling day or to answer recycling questions.
+If you are interested in being a Recycling Leader for your block, please call the City's Recycling & Zero Waste Program at 650-903-6311 to order a sign.